 Bible: The second grade Bible curriculum, with Christian Schools International, is focused on Walking With God and His People.
 The faith we seek to encourage in students involves learning with their head, their heart, and their hands.
 The stories involve the students in a way that they can learn and then apply it to their own lives.
 Bible memory verses are learned to enable students to share their love for Jesus with others.

 Reading: We will be using the Daily 5 reading workshop framework.
 This model fosters literacy independence in the elementary grades.
 Skills are taught and practiced until behaviors become habits.
 Daily 5 fosters community, builds stamina, and enables teachers to monitor progress with each child.
 Students encourage each other in their reading.
 The Daily 5 workshop is a student-driven management structure designed to fully engage students in reading and writing.
-We will also begin to use chapter books to form reading groups to instruct and challenge students.
+In small groups, students will receive explicit phonics instruction with our Heggerty curriculum and Core Phonics survey according to their needs.
+We will begin to use chapter books in reading groups to instruct and challenge students.
+There is also a set time each day where students listen to the teacher read aloud from a grade-level chapter book and participate in deeper conversations around the text.
 All of the experiences help children to develop a true love for reading.
 In all of our reading experiences, we strive to see God in the people, places and events we come in contact with.
 God’s love and power is evident in each and every story.

 Writing Workshop: We use writers workshop as our model for our writing time.
 This model provides direct instruction through mini-lessons teaching skills and strategies.
 Then the students get to write!
 Teachers confer with students individually and in small groups.
 The students practice writing techniques and strategies before using them in a draft.
 Students revise, edit and publish at least once per unit.
 Assessment is not limited to the final published piece.
 Students are taught to write, not create a “perfect” piece.
 Good writing is about making decisions about meaning.

-Spelling: Our spelling curriculum is called Words Their Way.
-This is a word study for phonics, vocabulary, and spelling instruction.
-Student’s learning of phonics, spelling, and vocabulary is based on each child’s developmental or instructional level.
-Students learn their way—building from what is known about words to what is new.
+Spelling: Our spelling curriculum is called Sitton.
+This is a program for spelling words and patterns, learning word roots, and practicing grammar.
 Word study encourages active exploration and examination of word features that are within a student’s stage of literacy development.
-Spelling inventories are given to the students to obtain a general picture of their development.
-The students are then grouped according to their needed instruction.
-The students will also be learning to spell and recognize basic sight words important for reading and writing.
+The students will also learn to spell and recognize basic sight words important for reading and writing.

 Math: Math Expressions, from Houghton Mifflin Harcourt, is a comprehensive mathematics curriculum that offers new ways to learn mathematics.
 Instruction implements state standards as well as the best of traditional approaches.
 We use objects, drawings, conceptual language, and real-world situations to help students “do” math that makes sense to them.
 Additionally, specific support for intervention is provided for every lesson, as well as differentiated learning to support classroom needs.
 While learning various math concepts, children will better understand the way that God designed the universe.
 They will come to see their Creator as a God of order and precision.
 Second grade concentrates on addition and subtraction, measurement and shapes, story problems, time, and geometry.
 Homework and memory activities are included in daily practice to involve interaction with parents and children and math experiences.